BNPL’s ease is its strength and also the source of its biggest cybersecurity risks

 Pretty much all BNPL fraud and exploits start and end with the ability of the hacker or fraudster to research the BNPL mobile app, discover how it works, and how to invoke its primary workflows, including purchases.
 To prevent malicious research, developers of BNPL apps should obfuscate the BNPL app code as well as block instrumentation tools like Frida and other Dynamic Binary Instrumentation toolkits.

 There are several other mobile protections and security features that developers and security leaders at BNPL apps can take to safeguard transactions, protect users and deliver amazing purchase experiences to their users.
-Security leaders at BNPL apps don’t have to stop at the recommendations above.
+Cybersecurity leaders at BNPL apps don’t have to stop at the recommendations above.

 BNPL speed, at the business level, needs to be matched by its security solutions.
 No market, more than BNPL, should embrace shift-left security models more.
 Developers of BNPL apps should follow shift-left and should start building security features into mobile apps as early as possible in the development lifecycle.